JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 ## Introduction

-The easiest way to understand how formatting works in practice is to use a small code example in an existing language and use [PsiViewer](explore_api.md#31-use-internal-mode-and-psiviewer) to inspect how formatting blocks are built.
+The easiest way to understand how formatting works in practice is to use a small code example in an existing language and use the [built-in PSI viewer](explore_api.md#internalMode) to inspect how formatting blocks are built.
-To invoke PsiViewer with the possibility of inspecting <control>Block Structure</control>, use <ui-path>Tools | View PSI Structure...</ui-path> or <ui-path>Tools | View PSI Structure of Current File...</ui-path>.
+To invoke the builtin PSI viewer with the possibility of inspecting <control>Block Structure</control>, use <ui-path>Tools | View PSI Structure...</ui-path> or <ui-path>Tools | View PSI Structure of Current File...</ui-path>.

 ![Formatting Blocks Structure](psi_viewer_formatting_blocks.png){width="706"}